 - Openness to feedback; capacity for self-examination; willingness to challenge one's own beliefs.

-Prospective students interested in the Leadership Coaching program are strongly encouraged to view our program webinar.
+Before applying to the program, prospective students are strongly encouraged to view our program webinar.
 In reviewing applications, the committee takes a holistic approach in order to create a well-rounded and diverse learning community.
 Below are just some of the considerations, in alphabetical order, the committee uses when reviewing applications.

 - Academic coursework and degrees earned